megaluck/documentation/docs/introduction/06-Base-App.rst

 Inside the SDK we implemented a SimpleApp example, that was designed to demonstrate the basic SDK functionalities.
 It's the fastest way to play with our SDK.
 SimpleApp has no custom logic at all: no custom boxes and transactions, no custom API and with empty ApplicationState and ApplicationWallet.

-SimpleApp requires a single argument to start: the path to the user configuration file.
+The SimpleApp requires a single argument to start: the path to the user configuration file.
 Under the hood it has to parse its config file using SettingsReader, and then initialize and run SidechainApp